DevriX/facebook-twitter-like-follow-widget-wordpress/README.md

 <h3>Comments, Support, ..</h3>

-Have something to say about this widget ? head to <a href="http:/sam.elegance-style.com/" target="_new">my WordPress blog</a> where you could find an article about this little plugin, and where you could get in touch with me through my <a href="http://sam.elegance-style.com/contact-me/" target="_new">contact page</a>
+Have something to say about this widget ? head to <a href="http:/sam.elegance-style.com/" target="_new">my WordPress blog</a> where you could find <a href="http://sam.elegance-style.com/?p=106" target="_new">an article</a> about this little plugin, and where you could get in touch with me through my <a href="http://sam.elegance-style.com/contact-me/" target="_new">contact page</a>

 <h3> License </h3>